mh250229/Selling_Configuration_Doc/BRM_Action_Types.md

 }
 ```

-## Add Prompt For Confirmation
+## Add Confirmation Action

-Used to add a Prompt For Confirmation Action Type to a BRM or Age Restriction.
+Used to add a Confirmation Action Type to a BRM or Age Restriction.

 PUT